yolesGithub/Graph-Theory-Week-7-Project/README.md

 ## Knights Tour
 ### Problem Description
-The program solves the Knight's Tour by attempting to move the knight to all possible valid squares on the board.
+Knight's Tour attempts to solve the problem by moving the knight to all possible valid squares on the board.
 If it reaches all squares, it prints the solution path.
 If no solution is found, the program backtracks and tries another sequence of moves.

 ### Code Explanation